 There’s a reason that parallel parking can be daunting.
-Whether you’re a seasoned driver with thousands of kilometers under your belt, or a sweaty-palmed learner facing your driving test, it is a difficult maneuver to pull off correctly, especially in urban environments when the queue of drivers behind you and proximity to parked cars can make for a nerve-wracking experience.
+Whether you’re a seasoned driver with thousands of kilometres under your belt, or a sweaty-palmed learner facing your driving test, it is a difficult manoeuvre to pull off correctly, especially in urban environments when the queue of drivers behind you and proximity to parked cars can make for a nerve-wracking experience.

 Yet knowing how to safely and correctly park is essential.
 Not only is it routinely tested in driving tests, it’s actually a legal requirement for drivers; each state has road rules specific to parallel parking, and failure to comply may result in demerit or penalty points or fines.